gnois/luaty/README.md

 Usage
 ---

-The transpiler processes its main input file *and its dependencies* due to its static type checker, unless it's told otherwise.
+The transpiler processes its main input file *and its dependencies*, unless it's told otherwise.
 Given a main.lt file with its required .lt files under its subfolders, Luaty can transpile and generate a full mirror folder structure of .lua output files.

 Suppose our source files are laid out like below, where *main* requires *sub*, which in turn requires *foo* and *bar* under lib folder: